YueNing/AI_View/deploy_scripts/ReadMe.md

 ./ai_view "your source video google drive share link"
 ```

-you can compress the relative videos, music, logo, data_ai_view.xlsx into a zip file and save into google drive, then get the share link. the structure of the sources.zip file is showed under. and the Demo zip File is here [zip sources file demo](https://drive.google.com/open?id=1n3BhoSM7r1NWAD9S52gwE3ckPGE5fo4T)
+you can compress the relative videos, music, logo, data_ai_view.xlsx into a zip file and save into google drive, then get the share link. the structure of the sources.zip file is showed under. and the Demo zip File is here [zip sources file demo](https://drive.google.com/open?id=1hqsLqN15A62QZUnXfeqm-7zULK9AKNe-)
+the videos and data_ai_view.xlsx you can change, but the logo and music you must use the same name, that means, logo is logo_idents.mp4 and music is the same number name at the relative directory. you can chang is, but before use the system, you must keep always the same file name

 ![structure](images/structure.png)